top of page

 Ph.D.
 Agricultural Resource Economics

-Dr. Ganguly has several works in progress on consumer behavior in response to different sources of recycled irrigation water and behavioral and decision-making implications around agri-environmental impacts of PFAS contamination.
+Dr. Ganguly has several works in progress on consumer behavior in response to different sources of recycled irrigation water and behavioral and decision-making implications around the agri-environmental impacts of PFAS contamination.

-Currently a first-year postdoc at the University of Delaware, Dr. Ganguly is actively involved in several research projects in relation to consumer behavior and best practices in agricultural conservation efforts.
+Currently a postdoc at the University of Delaware, Dr. Ganguly is actively involved in several research projects in relation to consumer behavior and best practices in agricultural conservation efforts.

 • mail_FILL0_wght400_GRAD0_opsz48